Two names often come up in this space: Estuary Flow and Stacksync. Both can move data in real time, though they emphasize different strengths.

 When to Choose Estuary Flow

-• Analytics and BI teams that need reliable data pipelines into warehouses like Snowflake, BigQuery, or Databricks.
-Flow’s exactly-once delivery ensures accurate datasets for dashboards, reporting, and decision-making.
+- Analytics and BI teams that need reliable pipelines into warehouses like Snowflake, BigQuery, or Databricks.
+Estuary’s exactly-once delivery ensures accuracy for dashboards and reporting.

-• AI and machine learning projects where data consistency directly impacts model performance.
-Flow supports streaming-first architectures and transformations, making it easier to prepare real-time features for models
+- AI and machine learning projects where data consistency directly impacts model performance.
+Estuary supports streaming-first architectures and in-stream transformations for real-time feature prep.

-• Data engineers and developers who want control over pipelines.
-With SQL and TypeScript derivations, Flow allows you to apply complex business logic in-stream without relying on additional tools
+- Data engineers and developers who want code-level control.
+With SQL and TypeScript derivations, Estuary allows complex business logic to run inside the pipeline.

 From startups to enterprises, companies are scaling faster with Estuary Flow.
 Read customer success stories